netdata/netdata/docs/visualize/overview-infrastructure.md

 ## Nodes view

-You can also use the **Nodes view** to monitor the health status and user-configurable key metrics from multiple nodes.
+You can also use the **Nodes view** to monitor the health status and user-configurable key metrics from multiple nodes in a War Room.
 Read the [Nodes view doc](https://learn.netdata.cloud/docs/cloud/visualize/nodes) for details.

 ![The Nodes view](https://user-images.githubusercontent.com/1153921/95909704-cb593580-0d53-11eb-88fa-a3416ab09849.png)